-2. Replacement reserve
+3. Replacement reserve

 Pursuant to the Operating Agreement, the Company is required to make monthly deposits to a reserve for replacements account for use in funding maintenance and replacement costs.
-Annual deposits are required in the amount of \$46,500, increasing annually by three percent commencing on the date of substantial completion.
-As of December 31, 2019, no amounts have been funded.
+Annual deposits are required in the amount of \$46,500, increasing annually by 3% commencing on the date of substantial completion.